 Distance covered could be the judge of a sports intensity.
 We think of elite athletes as those who push themselves to the absolute limit, those who keep going when they have little left to push them forward.
 Tour de France cyclists cover distances of 2,200 miles compared to tennis or football players who travel around 6.2 miles.
 Regardless of distance, the level of endurance and drive these athletes have is undeniable.

 To put it simply, each sport needs to be considered for what it is.
 Being a footballer demands agility and power.
-It is a team sport that requires working with others to achieve a victory.
-In contrast, cycling is solitary necessitating physical but also mental strength; one needs the ability to deal with unimaginable pain for extended periods of time.
-Instead we might think about sport in terms of their physical and mental impact; different sports attack these in various ways and so shouldn’t be compared.
+It’s a team sport that requires working with others to achieve a victory.
+In contrast, cycling is a solitary sport needing physical but also mental strength.
+These athletes need to be able to deal with unimaginable levels of pain for extended periods.
+With this in mind we could also consider the physical and mental impact of a sport on the player.
+Different sports affect the body and mind in various ways and so we shouldn’t compare them.

 It seems inappropriate to talk about competitive sport without mentioning what athletes gain from it.
 Formula One drivers receive the best pay check, with winners earning themselves a massive £5 million, whilst coming first place in Tour de France pays only £436,000.
 This is shocking considering these athletes cover the largest distance and burn the most calories of all the sports.
 It goes to show that the physicality of a sport may not have as much to do with making it the ultimate one.
 What makes a sport ultimate is subjective.
 For some, the accuracy needed in golf overrides the impressive speeds Formula One racers are able to reach.
 The grueling distances Tour de France cyclists travel may pale in comparison to the agility of a football player.